Co-led by Jessie Richards, Natasha May, and Cathy Ozols

 The CCoP typically meets virtually once a month to discuss topics of interest.
 Sometimes these monthly meetings have a particular theme, or a colleague may present something of interest to the group; other times it’s simply an opportunity for networking and general open discussion.

 The CCoP is coordinated by one or two members who take responsibility for setting meetings, working with the group to determine agendas, etc. Determining coordinators for the group is an informal process — typically one or two people volunteer to coordinate, often for a period of two or so years.
-The current CCoP Coordinators are Beth Hundey and Heather Campbell of Western University.
+The current CCoP Coordinators are Jessie Richards, Natasha May, and Cathy Ozols.

-Our group meets every third Tuesday of the month for check-ins, which are responsive to the membership’s current questions.
+Our group meets every month for check-ins, which are responsive to the membership’s current questions.
 It’s also a time where we connect and celebrate successes and share challenges.
-Over the past year, we also had a number of themed sessions, most recently discussing strategies for “saying no” and the role of the initial consult meeting on boundary setting in our work.
+Over the past couple years we also had a number of themed sessions; for example, we recently discussed strategies for “saying no” and the role of the initial consult meeting on boundary setting in our work.
 The COED Curriculum CoP has over 90 members and is always accepting members.
 To join, email firstname.lastname@example.org.
+For a list of upcoming CCoP meeting times, visit the COED’s Important Dates page or consult the list below.

 CCoP at the COED Fall Meeting 2022